2015 New Orleans Saints season

 The 2015 season was the New Orleans Saints' 49th in the National Football League (NFL), their 40th playing home games at the Mercedes-Benz Superdome and their ninth under head coach Sean Payton.
-On November 16, 2015, the Saints hired Dennis Allen to replace fired defensive coordinator Rob Ryan.
+On November 16, 2015, the Saints hired Dennis Allen to replace fired defensive coordinator Rob Ryan and address their consistently poor defensive play.
 However, the Saints still missed the playoffs for the second consecutive season.
 The Saints set a new league record for the most passing touchdowns allowed with 45.